 River access

 We are fortunate in that we are not restricted to walking up and down the riverbanks between the river and the fence, where there is a fence.
 This means that when walking downstream to the bottom of a beat to start fishing, or to return to re-fish a stretch of river, you can walk along the meadow well away from the water.
-Keeping well back from the river will mean that you will not frighten fish and if there is someone else fishing you will not spook all the fish that he or she is hoping to fish for.
+Keeping well back from the river will mean that you do not frighten fish and if there is someone else fishing you will not spook all the fish that he or she is hoping to fish for.
 As well as being bad manners, there is nothing more frustrating than working your way quietly upstream to try for a fish that you may have seen rising earlier, than to see someone marching down the bank in full sight of fish in the river and scaring ‘your’ fish.

 Please note: The river Wensum is a Site of Special Scientific Interest (SSSI) and we are committed to protecting the local wildlife, which means we cannot allow day ticket holders to bring dogs onto the beats, so please, no dogs.
 Thank you.

+The fishery is located north of North Elmham and can be reached from East Dereham or the main A1067 Norwich to Fakenham road.
 You can download mobile phone-friendly travel directions here: Day Ticket Travel Directions These directions will tell you how to find the Signing-in Boxes, the Yarrow Farm and County School beats and the parking area at the former County School station.
+You can download the map showing the day ticket beats, location of the new signing-in box and where to park etc: Download the Day Ticket Map here

 In case of a problem with a booking or to confirm a booking has been made, contact Richard Nelson rvnelson@freedom255.com or 07970-759635.

+To use the booking calendar, just select an available date, fill in the form and click ‘book now’.
+The date will be held pending confirmation and you will receive instructions for payment shortly.
 At the committee’s discretion, refunds will be made if, for whatever reason, BMTF considers the river to be unfishable on the day you have booked.
 Alternatively, your booking can be transferred to a suitable day, usually in the next season’s calendar.

 Please note: Only one booking for a maximum of two anglers is allowable for any available day

-M | T | W | T | F | S | S |
+| M | T | W | T | F | S | S |

-1 | 2 | 3 | 4 | 5 | 6 | |
+1 | 2 | 3 | 4 | 5 | 6 | 7 |

-7 | 8 | 9 | 10 | 11 | 12 | 13 |
+8 | 9 | 10 | 11 | 12 | 13 | 14 |

-14 | 15 | 16 | 17 | 18 | 19 | 20 |
+15 | 16 | 17 | 18 | 19 | 20 | 21 |

-21 | 22 | 23 | 24 | 25 | 26 | 27 |
+22 | 23 | 24 | 25 | 26 | 27 | 28 |

-28 | 29 | 30 |
+29 | 30 | 31 |

-M | T | W | T | F | S | S |
+| M | T | W | T | F | S | S |

 1 | 2 | 3 | 4 | |||